Normally we wait until the phone is publicly available before we conduct tests.

 Keep the iPhone from completely running away with it because if it can’t at least match the iPhone’s performance in these games, it still has a shot at making a comeback in the second lap, where the iPhone S.E and its three gigabytes RAM has already proven to struggle.

-But unfortunately for the nerd, a load’s subway surfers flip diving and fit the facts at a slower rate, allowing the iPhone to finish the first lap.
+But unfortunately for the nerd, a load’s subway surfers flip diving and fit the facts at a slower rate, the iPhone to finish the first lap.
 And an impressive one minute and 47 seconds.
 While the one plus is still working on that last game in the gaming row.

 I don’t know if it’s going to hurt the iPhone.I see enough where the NAUDE could make a comeback.

 As for the NAUDE.
-The good news is the twelve gigabytes RAM does indeed manage to keep all the apps open and ready to go, which allows it to cut down the iPhone’s 35 second lead from the first slap down to 22 seconds, coming in with a total time of three minutes flat, making the winner the iPhone as EA.
+The good news is the 12 gigabytes RAM does indeed manage to keep all the apps open and ready to go, which allows it to cut down the iPhone’s 35 second lead from the first slap down to 22 seconds, coming in with a total time of three minutes flat, making the winner the iPhone EA.